 The view from the top of Gullane Hill is one of the finest in golf, and featured in the PGA.com’s list of the 9 most picturesque golf spots.

-We have teamed up with some local accommodation providers to offer our Links Golf Cup competitors discounted room rates when staying in the area for the week of the event.
-These preferential rates are only available when booking through Hybrid Golf, the event organisers, and not directly with the hotels themselves.
+We have teamed up with some local accommodation providers to offer our Links Golf Cup competitors discounted room rates when staying in the area for the event.
+To secure these preferential rates, first book your place in the competition and then use the unique booking reference code provided to book directly with your chosen hotel.

 Everyone who stays at this family run B&B is guaranteed a warm welcome.
-Renowned locally for its fine dining, malt whiskys and real ales, the hotel is a big favourite for golfing parties visiting the East Lothian area.
+Renowned locally for its fine dining, malt whiskys and real ales, Ducks Inn is conveniently situated for all of the competition’s courses and is a favourite for golfing parties visiting the East Lothian area.

 > All competitors will play each of the four courses during the competition.